You can click on pictures to enlarge them

 The heart of Europe... permanently.

-Imperial city crossed by the Danube which is full of Gothic, Baroque and Neo-classical buildings, it is part of the great European capitals.
-Honestly, we think Prague is more beautiful: indeed, the Czech capital enjoys an extended city centre which is not spoilt by modern buildings that upset the harmony.
+Imperial city crossed by the Danube which is full of Gothic, Baroque and Neo-Classical buildings, it is part of the great European capitals.
+Honestly, we think Prague is more beautiful: indeed, the Czech capital enjoys an extended city center which is not spoiled by modern buildings that upset the harmony.
 There we can only find authentic and colorful buildings, steeped in history.
-According to the centre of Vienna, it is even more extended but the refined architecture of historic sites is sometimes interspersed with more modern buildings which became dated.
+According to the center of Vienna, it is even more extended but the refined architecture of historic sites is sometimes interspersed with more modern buildings which became dated.
 The fact remains that it is a beautiful city which left us with a very good memory.